henrivain/henrivain/README.md

 # Hi there 👋

-I am Henri Vainio, self taught programmer now studying computer science in [Tampere University Finland](https://www.tuni.fi/en).
+I am Henri Vainio, self taught programmer who studies computer science in [Tampere University Finland](https://www.tuni.fi/en).

 I like to develop backend code especially with C#.

-Also a WWW/IT official at university subject association @luuppiry  👀
+Currently working at Cadmatic Oy as a software engineer trainee.

 ## A Little Background